Blog Article / 11 July 2018

 Much smaller than Gdańsk, Sopot – known as the summer capital of Poland – also offers innumerable tourist attractions ranging from the wonderful wooden pier, beautiful beach, luxury spas to the Crooked House and Monte Cassino street.

-Tourists coming to Gdynia value this young and dynamic city for its beautiful beaches, modern architecture (like Sea Towers – the most recognizable apartment building in Pomerania), interesting museums, amazing landscape and…the highest annual number of sunny days.
+Tourists coming to Gdynia value this young and dynamic city for its beautiful beaches, modern architecture (like Sea Towers – the most recognizable apartment building in Pomerania), interesting museums, an amazing landscape and…the highest annual number of sunny days.

 ŁEBA – the wildest region at the Baltic Sea